ohcnetwork/leaderboard/README.md

 2. To getup the repo for a new org, update the [scraper config](https://github.com/coronasafe/leaderboard/blob/d42c7b7ba608c4911d932e92679ab1914371c8a0/.github/workflows/main.yml#L32)

-3. To change the colors, edit the `tailwind.config.js` file.
+3. To change the colors, fonts, or plugins edit the `tailwind.config.js` file.

 ### Environment Variables
 #### **Organization Details**